otmarvanbenthem/osii_MRI/Docs/Magnets/ReferenceMagnet.md

   6. Connect the Arduino to your computer and upload the [*Python Scripts*](../../Software) to the Arduino board.

 ## Running the Code
+> [!NOTE]
+> Whether the north or south pole of the magnet is facing the Hall Effect sensor is irrelevant.
+The important part is ensuring that which ever pole you choose, you are consistent throughout the project.

+For now, let's assume we want the south pole of the magnet to be marked.

 Once the Arduino is properly connected and the Magnet Testing Script recognizes the Hall Effect sensor, understanding what the readout of the sensor represents is important.
 The orientation of the Hall Effect sensor, as well as the magnet, affect the readout.
 With the front of the senor facing the magnet, the readout should be *NEGATIVE* if the South Pole of the magnet is facing the sensor.
 Moving the magnet closer to the sensor causes a voltage drop, while a voltage increase occurs when the magnet is moved away from the sensor.

 | Lower Voltage | Higher Voltage |